ionic-team/cs-portals-ecommerce-react-native/README.md

 });
 ```

-> **Note:** Ionic recommends setting `syncOnAdd` to `true`.
-This will automatically check for updates and apply them if found.
+Note the `syncOnAdd` property above.
+When this property is set to `true` (or omitted), a sync operation will occur the first time a Portal is created to check if an update is available, If so, the assets are downloaded to the device and setup with the Portal and will be applied the next time the Portal is loaded.

 This demo application "manually" applies a Live Update by unmounting and remounting the `<FeaturedProductPortal />` component.
-This behavior has been added for demonstration purposes, and Ionic does not recommend this approach for production applications.
+This behavior has been added for demonstration purposes.

+Refer to Portals' [Getting Started with Live Updates](https://ionic.io/docs/portals/getting-started/live-updates) for additional information on the Live Update API.

 ## Copying Web Resources